 Breath Alcohol Program

-The Breath Alcohol Program is responsible for the certification, calibration and maintenance of the breath alcohol instrumentation used by the Metropolitan Police Department.
-The Toxicology Unit currently has certified technicians and a Breath Alcohol Program Manager whose responsibility it is to maintain the evidential and training instruments, training and licensing operators as well as provides expert courtroom testimony.
+The Breath Alcohol Program is responsible for the certification, calibration, and maintenance of the breath alcohol instrumentation used by the Metropolitan Police Department.
+The Toxicology Unit currently has certified technicians and a Breath Alcohol Program Manager whose responsibility it is to maintain the evidential and training instruments, training and licensing operators, as well as provide expert courtroom testimony.

 The DC Office of the Chief Medical Examiner offers limited unpaid internship opportunities to interested students in graduate or undergraduate programs in death investigation, pathology, toxicology or related sciences.
 Each request will be evaluated and a response will be sent 15 days after receipt.
 Acceptance for internship is at the discretion of the Chief Medical Examiner (CME).

 For more information in reference to internships, please click the "Educational Information" tab.